yagizkaymak/LendingClub/README.md

 <a id="data_pipeline"></a>
 The data pipeline accepts a csv file that contains raw data to be cleaned and validated as the input.

- Python programming language is to perform data cleaning and validation.
+ Python programming language is used to perform data cleaning and validation.

  Processed data is stored in PostgresSQL.